 This starts with a 3-day intake of a diet consisting of at least 150 grams of carbohydrates.
 You will then be asked to fast overnight (between 8-16 hours).
 The test is generally done in the morning, in your doctor's office.

 The HbA1c test is a good indicator of your average blood sugar levels over the previous 2-4 months.
 This test usually does not require any dietary restrictions.
 A blood sample will be taken.
-If your HbA1c level is 6.5% or higher, this indicates a diagnosis of diabetes.
+In most people, an HbA1c level of 6.5% or higher indicates a diagnosis of diabetes.

 After the diagnosis of diabetes is confirmed, your doctor will most likely order the following tests:

 Diabetes mellitus type 2.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated July 7, 2016.
 Accessed August 22, 2016.